Jgmaza/pagination-tailwind/README.md

 # pagination-tailwind
-basic page design in tailwind with pagination delevoped with javascript
+basic page designed in tailwind with pagination delevoped with javascript